andrewchang03/sql-interpreter/INSTALL.md

   - download from https://github.com/Chris00/ocaml-csv
   - follow instructions on github linked on above webpage and do opam install csv
 - unix
 - lablgl
   - download from http://wwwfun.kurims.kyoto-u.ac.jp/soft/olabl/lablgl.html
   - follow instructions on github linked on above webpage and do opam install lablgl
+  - if you have trouble installing this, just skip and test program with CLI
+  - if skipping, delete interface.ml and interface.mli to have ``make run`` be able to run

 The appropriate command is
   ``opam install [package name]``.